Will Kansas cover the spread vs. Missouri? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- Kansas has not entered a game this season with shorter moneyline odds than -900.
+- The Jayhawks have not entered a game this season as a bigger favorite on the moneyline than the -1100 odds on them winning this game.

-- Bookmakers have implied with the moneyline set for this matchup that the Jayhawks have a 90% chance to win.

-- The Tigers have a mark of 2-1 in contests where bookmakers give them odds of +575 or worse on the moneyline.

-- The moneyline set for this matchup implies Missouri has a 14.8% chance of coming away with a victory in the contest.
+- The moneyline for this contest implies a 91.7% chance of a victory for Kansas.

 Kansas vs. Missouri Over/Under Stats